eldoy/pushfile/README.md

 # Pushfile Cloud File Uploader
-Upload files to Rackspace Cloud or Amazon S3 by URL or file with automatic image resizing.
+Upload files to Rackspace Cloud or Amazon S3 by URL or file, with automatic image resizing and thumbnails.

 ### Installation
 ```